King sources the highest quality leathers to ensure your furniture looks luxurious, is exceptionally durable and extremely comfortable.

 • Do not attempt to use alcohol, chemicals or detergents as these may cause greater damage and discolouration.

-One of the best ways to keep King outdoor fabric looking good is to act quickly.
-This means brushing off dirt before it becomes embedded, and wiping up spills soon after a stain occurs.
-We also recommend a fortnightly hose down of your outdoor furniture, or as required.
+One of the best ways to keep KING outdoor furniture looking its best is to act quickly.
+This means brushing off dirt from fabric and WeatherWeave™ before it becomes embedded and wiping up spills soon after a stain occurs.
+KING also recommends a fortnightly hose down of your outdoor furniture or as required.

 • With a soft brush, remove any debris on furniture.